-In general with P:I:D the resolution process works as follows: with a content name P:I:D, a client forwards request to a network node (e.g., an access router), if not resolvable in the local cache, the router first routes to a naming resolution service (NRS) with D. With the input of P:I, the NRS returns the routing name (or routing label) of the content object, e.g., a location or a locator.
+In general, the resolution process works as follows.
+With a content name P:I:D, a client forwards a request to a network node (e.g., an access router).
+If not resolvable in the local cache, the router first routes to a naming resolution service (NRS) with D. With the input of P:I, the NRS returns the routing name ( or routing label) of the content object, e.g., a location or a locator.
 We note that the format and semantics of a routing name can be domain specific, and may be only routable in one domain, e.g., it can be a flat location in DHT or a hierarchical node name in a network operator.
 Upon receiving this, the network node inserts this label in the head of the interest packet.
 The network then uses this routing label to reach the next hop, to retrieve the named content by using P:I at each hop, and to forward data back to the requester, e.g., following the PITs in CCN [6].
-In case the routing name resolved from the NRS is another name resolution service named with D', the network node sends the request to this revolved NRS with D' in interest head, obtains the location of the target object, and then inserts the location into interest head to obtain the content object.
-This process happens recursively until the location of the named object can be reached.
+In case the routing name resolved from the NRS is another name resolution service named with D', the network node sends the request to this revolved NRS with D' in interest head, obtains the location of the target object, and then inserts the location into interest head to obtain the content object. process happens recursively until the location of the named object can be reached.
 With a single name, an NRS may return multiple entries of the locations of object.
 A network node can use one or multiple of them to retrieve the object, according to its local policy or configuration.

-In another case, where a separate locator address space is not managed, a per-hop forwarding can be adopted, where a content router tries to resolve the content name identifier (I or P:I) locally in its cache, if it is un-resolvable, use I:D or just D to route to domain D, in the latter case once the interest reaches D, the request I:D can be used to route to location(s) of the content object.
+In another case, where a separate locator address space is not managed, a per-hop forwarding can be adopted, where a content router tries to resolve the content name identifier (I or P:I) locally in its cache.
+If it is un-resolvable, the router uses I:D or just D to route to domain D. In the latter case once the interest reaches D, the request I:D can be used to route to location(s) of the content object.

-Therefore, logically, a data PDU could be of form , C, Sign_P(I:D,C), Metadata >, where C is the content payload, Sign_P is a signature generated from the private key corresponding to P on C and persistent content name, and the metadata includes other meta attribute information.
-With this hybrid naming approach, our schema achieves the benefits of both pure self-certified names and hierarchical names.
-Specifically, similar to hierarchical humanreadable name, the P:I part of our name schema can achieve global uniqueness and readability (if needed).
-With D, our name schema achieves location persistence without including the real location of the content in name.
-With the P part, our name schema can achieve strong binding between content and its name for security and data integrity.
+Therefore, logically, a data PDU could be of form , C, Sign\P(I:D,C), Metadata >, where C is the content payload, Sign\P is a signature generated from the private key corresponding to P on C and persistent content name, and the metadata includes other meta attribute information.
+With this hybrid naming approach, PID schema achieves the benefits of both pure self-certified names and hierarchical names.
+Specifically, similar to hierarchical humanreadable name, the P:I part of the schema can achieve global uniqueness and readability (if needed).
+With D, the schema achieves location persistence without including the real location of the content object in its name.
+With the P part, the schema can achieve strong binding between content object and its name for security and data integrity.
 Note that trust management is usually built on some external mechanism out of the naming schema.

-In a special case, the D of a content name P:I:D could also serve as a routing label, i.e., D can serve dual purposes: a resolution/ redirection point, and a routing label as well, e.g., D could directly resolve to a container (server).
-This avoids one RTT to obtain the Routing Labels of the content name.
+In a special case, the D of a content name P:I:D could also serve as a routing label; That is, D can serve dual purposes: a resolution/ redirection point, and a routing label as well.
+For example, D can directly resolve to a container (server).
+This avoids one RTT to obtain the routing labels of the content name.

-While D can serve the same purpose of routing label that is proposed in [10], our PID schema has two improvements:
+While D can serve the same purpose of routing label that is proposed in [10], PID schema has two improvements: